 I recently saw a Facebook post requesting Bereavement blankets for a local hospital; I told Yvonne I would get in touch with them and find out what we needed to do.
 So, I got in touch with them on Facebook, and they told me someone would come back to me; however, they never did.
 Sadly, the Bereavement blankets were homeless, so I made it my mission to find someone who needed them.

 Maxine Casey – Palliative care nurse and Verve Ambassador.

 Maxine Casey is a Verve Ambassador.
 She has worked as part of the palliative care team for Salford Royal for many years; Maxine also coordinates the knitted baby clothes we receive from our Knitting for Babies Appeal.
 Maxine told me to try the palliative care team at Salford Royal.
 She said they use Bereavement Blankets for COVID patients on the wards she has worked on.
 Maxine is also my daughter; I know she knows her stuff, and therefore, I did as she suggested.

 When I called Salford Royal, I spoke with Lisa Jones, Head of Patient care, with the SWAN team; and I explained to Lisa the reason for my call.
 She said, ‘I’m glad you rang.
 We are down to our last few bereavement blankets; the hospital is so busy, and we are running out.’

 Lisa said they use the Bereavement blankets with palliative care patients.
 The blankets brighten the patient’s room as they are their favourite colours; thus, they make the room feel more homely.
-However, when the patient passes, the families often take the blankets as memory and sensory reminder.
+However, the families often take the blankets as memory and sensory reminder when the patient passes.
 Alternatively, the blankets stay with the patient for their final journey.

 The saddest thing is that children use the bereavement blankets as comforters when they visit.